wcheng-t12/vertex-codenection/README.md

 ## 5.1 💻 Tech Stack

-VERTEXLOAD is designed as a lightweight web-based application with a focus on simplicity, scalability, and rapid development during the hackathon.
+VertexLoad is designed as a lightweight web-based application with a focus on simplicity, scalability, and rapid development during the hackathon.

 | Category                    | Technology                         | Purpose                                                                                                             |
 | --------------------------- | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------- |